-Data preparation: In analytics deployments more than 60% time is spent on data preparation.
-As a normal rule is garbage in garbage out.
+Data preparation: In analytics deployments, more than 60% time is spent on data preparation.
+As a normal rule is a garbage in garbage out.
 Hence it is important to cleanse and normalize the data and make it available for consumption by model.

 Histogram: This is a graphical representation of the distribution of a set of numeric data, usually a vertical bar graph used for exploratory analytics and data preparation step.

-Independent Variable: is the variable that is changed or controlled in a scientific experiment to test the effects on the dependent variable like effect of increasing the price on Sales.
+Independent Variable: is the variable that is changed or controlled in a scientific experiment to test the effects on the dependent variable like the effect of increasing the price of Sales.

 KNN: K nearest neighbor algorithm in Machine Learning used for classification problems based on distance or similarity between data points.